juju/docs/src/en/clouds-k8s.md

 The KUBECONFIG environment variable is useful here as it will be honoured by Juju when finding the file to load.

+The `remove-k8s` command is used to remove a Kubernetes cluster from Juju's list of known clouds.

+The `scale-application` command is used to scale a Kubernetes cluster.
+The `add-unit` and `remove-unit` commands cannot be applied to a Kubernetes model.

 ## Using Kubernetes with Juju

 First off, a Kubernetes cluster will be required.
 Essentially, you will use it